skylight-hq/skylight.digital/_blog_posts/public_servant_learning_techniques.md

 1. Information is now transmitted to smartphones.
 2. More physical objects than ever before are computerized and connected via the Internet of Things.
 3. Anything that can be hacked, will be hacked.
-4. More than ever, new technologies which seem to require an advanced degree just to understand represent opportunities and risks for the public servant.
+4. New technologies, which seem to require an advanced degree just to understand, represent opportunities and risks for the public servant.

 What's a poor public servant to do?